ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_reviewing.rst

 When users report bugs, verify the behavior reported.
 Remember always to be kind with your feedback.

-*  Did the user made a mistake in the code they put in the Steps to reproduce issue's section?
+*  Did the user make a mistake in the code they put in the Steps to Reproduce issue section?
 We often see user errors reported as bugs.
 *  Did the user assume an unexpected behavior?
 Ensure that the related documentation is clear.
 If not, the issue is useful to help us improve documentation.
 *  Is there a minimal reproducer?
 If not, ask the reporter to reduce the complexity to help pinpoint the issue.
-*  Is the issue a consequence of wrong-configured environment?
+*  Is the issue a consequence of a wrongly-configured environment?
-*  If it seems to be real bug, does the behaviour still exist in the most recent release or the development branch?
+*  If it seems to be a real bug, does the behaviour still exist in the most recent release or the development branch?
 *  Reproduce the bug, or if you do not have a suitable infrastructure, ask other contributors to reproduce the bug.

 Reviewing suggested changes
 ---------------------------

 When reviewing PRs, verify the suggested changes first.
-Do not:
+Verify that suggested changes do not:

-*  Unnecessarily break backwards compatibility.
+*  Unnecessarily break backward compatibility.
 *  Bring more harm than value.
 *  Introduce non-idempotent solutions.
 *  Duplicate already existing features (inside or outside the collection).